SC5/serverless-deployment-ansible-lite/README.md

 A simple build and deploy example for deploying [Serverless](https://github.com/serverless/serverless) service with [Ansible](https://github.com/ansible/ansible).

-Docker is required for deploying the playbook or alternatively Ansible and all the dependencies defined in Dockerfile.
+Docker is required for deploying the playbook or alternatively Ansible and all the dependencies defined in Dockerfile installed in you environment.

 ## Project Structure